| This is the 92nd story of Our Life Logs |

 Well, weeks went by and my phone never rang.
 My mind went back to my mother’s childhood rule about calling boys on the phone.
 Maybe she was right, but I was too old for anyone to be telling me what to do.
 I called, and he answered.
 We talked all night long and have been talking every day since.

 I married Charlie in May of 1986, so happy to be with such a good man, and have another child to call my own.
 To solidify the merging of the two families, we let our kids prepare vows to say during our wedding ceremony.
-I think that’s what put us in a good place at the start of our journey together.
+I think that’s what put us in a good place at the start of our journey.

 I’ve never fallen out of love with Charlie, and each day I feel like we grow closer.
 We’ve really been through it, raising our children, navigating the messiness of our pasts, and starting fresh, together.
 It’s been a whirlwind.
 Since our retirement, we’ve gotten to take cross-country trips and have built wonderful memories.